Morgan horse: Military use

-Families
+Bloodlines

 There are four main bloodlines groups within the Morgan breed today, known as the Brunk, Government, Lippitt, and Western Working "families."
 There are also smaller subfamilies.
 The Brunk Family, particularly noted for soundness and athleticism, traces to the Illinois breeding program of Joseph Brunk.
 The Lippitt Family or "Lippitts" trace to the breeding program of Robert Lippitt Knight, grandson of industrialist Robert Knight and maternal great-great grandson of Revolutionary War officer Christopher Lippitt, founder of the Lippitt Mill.
 Robert Lippitt Knight focused on preservation breeding of horses descended from Ethan Allen II and this line is considered the "purest" of the four lines, with the most lines tracing back to Figure and no outcrosses to other breeds in the 20th or 21st centuries.
 The Government Family is the largest, tracing to Morgans bred by the US Morgan Horse Farm between 1905 and 1951.
 The foundation sire of this line was General Gates.
 When USDA involvement ended, the University of Vermont purchased not only the farm, but much of its breeding stock and carries on the program today.
 The Working Western Family, abbreviated 2WF, have no common breeder or ancestor, but the horses are bred to be stock horses and work cattle, some descended from Government farm stallions shipped west.